-The Company assumed Smarteq France's five-year loan of approximately \$0.1 million with an interest rate of 0.57%.
+In connection with the acquisition of Smarteq, the Company assumed a five-year euro-denominated loan of approximately \$0.1 million with an interest rate of 0.57% and due in monthly installments from June 2022 until the loan term ends in May 2026.
 The loan was part of a program from the French Ministry of Economy and Finance to support French businesses during the COVID-19 pandemic.
-The loan is denominated in Euros.
-Payment of the interest and principal on the loan is due in monthly installments from June 2022 until the loan term ends in May 2026.
-As of June 30, 2022, no payments have been made for this loan; however, the Company expects to repay this loan balance including all principal and interest in 2022.
+In September 2022, the Company repaid the principal of the loan and all interest due.

 The Company recorded net deferred tax assets of \$2.4 million, primarily relating to deferred tax assets for net operating losses.
 The Company also booked a deferred tax asset for inventory reserves and deferred tax liabilities related to intangible asset amortization that is not deductible for income taxes.
-The Company booked a full valuation allowance against the net deferred tax assets.
-While the Company expects book and tax profits in 2022 and future periods, Smarteq has recorded a three-year cumulative tax loss.
+As of the acquisition date, the Company booked a full valuation allowance against the net deferred tax assets.
+While the Company expects book and tax profits in 2022 and future periods, Smarteq has recorded a three-year cumulative tax loss before the acquisition.
 Based on this objective evidence and uncertainty associated with the COVID-19 pandemic, the Company recorded a full valuation allowance on the opening balance sheet.
+In September 2022, the Company reversed \$0.4 million of the valuation allowance in recognition of the performance of and expectations for the Smarteg business.